 Hate ironing shirts?
 Then make it a thing of the past!
 If you’re working from home, why not make the most of it and spend it as comfortably as you can.
 Lounge wear, leisure wear, whatever you want to call it, joggers and sweats are great for hanging, sorry ‘working’ around the house in.
 Whether you want to be stylish and snug in a coordinating tracksuit nice enough to wear out the house, or you just want some basics to mix and match – take it from us, it’s time to invest in some home comforts.

 Top tips for making working from home work for you…

 Don’t keep yourself chained to your computer with a never ending to-do list.
-Choose one big task, or a few smaller ones and make sure complete them during your working hours.
-Anything that is a bonus.
+Choose one big task, and/or a few smaller ones and focus on getting them during your working hours.
+Anything on top of that is then a bonus.

 Find a workspace (but also switch it up)

 Finding a quiet place where you know you can’t be disturbed is vital, but it also doesn’t mean you can’t adapt the day to suit your own needs.
 Suns out?
 If the Wifi reaches the garden, we say go for it.

 Using Zoom, Facetime, or Skype to talk to your colleagues is a great way to break up the day, get some work done and check-in on your old-desk mates.